Ochoyan: Plot

-Chiyo Takei (Hana Sugisaki) was born to a poor family in Osaka Prefecture’s Minamikawachi district at the of the Meiji era.
+Chiyo Takei (Hana Sugisaki) was born to a poor family in Osaka Prefecture’s Minamikawachi district in the Meiji era.
 Her mother died when she was still a child, and she lived with her father Teruo and younger brother.
 Although Chiyo could not be put through elementary school, she has the gift of the gab and quick wit.
 At the age of 9, she starts working as a servant in Dotonbori and comes across the theatre world which immediately captivates her.
 Chiyo’s desire to become an actress grows stronger by the day.
 She eventually runs away and heads to Kyoto where she throws herself into acting.